 The table at the end of the summary file gives a listing of each component (doors, rooms, and stairs) in the simulation.
 For each component, the FIRST IN column shows the simulation time when the first occupant entered that component.
 LAST OUT shows the simulation time when the last occupant exited that component.
 The TOTAL USE column shows how many times a component was entered by occupants.
-For doors that served more than 1 occupant, the FLOW AVG. column shows the result of dividing the total use by the amount of time the room was in use (LAST OUT - FIRST IN).
-Each component can be annotated with its group names (e.g. floors).
-This annotation can be set by selecting Include Group Names in Output in the File → Preferences dialog.
+For doors that served more than 1 occupant, the FLOW AVG column shows the result of dividing the total use by the amount of time the room was in use (LAST OUT - FIRST IN).
+Each component is annotated with its group names.
+For example, "Floor 0.0 m \rightarrow Rooms \rightarrow Room00" indicates that "Room00" is in "Floor 0.0 m" in a group called "Rooms".